Yxwww/yuxi-site/posts/eject_from_redux.md

 }
 ```

-It's not obvious that `<ListComponent />` will always gets rendered on input change.
-There's no direct logic connection between the `<ListComponent />` and the `<input />` state, the rerender still happens.
+Can you believe that that `<ListComponent />` render function will always gets called on `<input />` change while having no direct connection between them.
 Even though virtual dom will eventually block rerendering to the dom nodes, we are still paying the CPU and memory costs for these unnecessary rerendering calls.
 What if the component render functions has expensive procedures.
 Memoize the heavy compute logic is required so that the application is not slowing down too much.
-The point is: the fact that any parent component causes all child component rerender by default is a design flaw.
-We have to always worry about any component rerendering is cost on the developer and any machine the React engine runs on.
+The point is: any parent component causes all child component rerender by default is a design flaw.
+We have to worry about any component rerendering is cost on the developer and any machine the React engine runs on.

 ### Play the Cache game